deckhouse/sds-local-volume/docs/FAQ.md

 kubectl get lsc
 ```

-2. Check each of them for the list of used `LvmVolumeGroup` resources.
+2. Check each of them for the list of used `LVMVolumeGroup` resources.

 > If you want to list all `LocalStorageClass` resources at once, run the command:
 >